Zinc

 Zinc is found in small amounts in many different foods.

-It is found in meat, cheese, grain products, nuts, and shellfish such as shrimp and mussels.
+It is found in meat, cheese, grain products, nuts, and shellfish and crustaceans such as shrimp and mussels.

 What do you need zinc for?